Thursday, 19 October 2023

 The ‘oceanic sense’ seems to describe a oneness in the universe and an end to the ego and perception of individuality.
 As death approaches, Rubashov reflects on the the metaphysical nature of the universe in one of the book’s more beautiful passages:

 “And, indeed, one’s personality dissolved as a grain of salt in the sea; but at the same time the infinite sea seemed to be contained in the grain of salt.
 The grain could no longer be localized in time and space.
-It was a state in which thought lost its direction and started to circle, like the compass needle at the magnetic pole; until finally it cut loose from its axis and travelled freely in space, like a bunch of light in the night; and until it seemed that all thoughts and all sensations, even pain and joy itself, were only the spectrum of lines of the same ray of light, disintegrating in the prisma of consciousness.’ (p203)
+It was a state in which thought lost its direction and started to circle, like the compass needle at the magnetic pole; until finally it cut loose from its axis and traveled freely in space, like a bunch of light in the night; and until it seemed that all thoughts and all sensations, even pain and joy itself, were only the spectrum of lines of the same ray of light, disintegrating in the prisma of consciousness.’ (p203)

 Finally, Rubashov seems to arrive at some kind of epiphany about the importance of ‘the silent partner’ and feels a sense of quietude amidst the incomprehensibility of his life: